4d55397500/tictactoe-c/README.md

 ---

 A minimax implementation of tic tac toe.
 See Russell and Norvig as a reference for the minimax algorithm and related concepts.
+Since tic tac toe is a 'non-reversible' game: that is, it's not possible to revisit the same game state twice in a given game, it's not necessary to actually build up the game play tree structure for minimax.
+Rather, it's sufficient to simply compute the (unique) score for each game state, recursively, by visiting all next game states according to the rules of the game.
+In this way the entire game tree is visited, even though it's not created nor is its structure known in advance.

 ### Run